 - Old Trinity Church – Old Trinity Church is a tiny gem of 17th century architecture located on a tranquil Chesapeake waterway six miles south of Cambridge.

-- Spocott Windmill – ‘Spocott’ today has the only existing post windmill for grinding grain in Maryland.
+- Spocott Windmill and Village – ‘Spocott’ today has the only existing post windmill for grinding grain in Maryland.
 Also on the property are a colonial tenant farmhouse and a one-room schoolhouse.

 - Taylor’s Island – Taylor’s Island is located on Route 16 West in the southern part of the County.
 Unique homes, schoolhouses, and three churches are points of interest.
 The Becky Phipps Cannon is displayed on the island, telling of its capture from a British ship off Taylor’s Island during the War of 1812.
 Many sites on the island are listed on the National Historic Register.